As tourists return to Europe, some top destinations want fewer of them

 Officials hope that better crowd control will also benefit visitors and allow them to have a better experience.
 Some may discover new areas, such as the hilltop offering a panoramic – and peaceful – view of the white rocks, steep cliffs and green trees below.

-Klijs, the Dutch researcher, agreed that after an initial period of what he called revenge tourism, questions raised during the pandemic could prompt a rethink.
-But he warned that leaving the debate up to consumers and the tourism industry will not be sufficient.
+Klijs, the Dutch researcher, agreed that after an initial period of what he called revenge tourism, questions raised during the pandemic could prompt a rethinking.
+But he warned that leaving the debate up to consumers and the tourism industry will not be sufficient for the future.

 Local journalism is essential.